Music Composition Bachelor's Degree Program

 Private Composition Lesson Level 5

-Private Composition Lesson Level 5 focuses on the unique challenges and opportunities inherent in writing for the human voice, exploring a variety of vocal forms, including art songs, choral works, and operatic arias.
+Private Composition Lesson Level 5 focuses on the unique challenges and opportunities inherent in writing for the human voice, exploring a variety of vocal forms including art songs, choral works, and operatic arias.
 You will study techniques in text setting, melody, harmony, and vocal arrangement, with special attention given to the relationship between text and music.
 You will analyze and draw inspiration from both historical and contemporary vocal repertoire and engage in exercises that develop your ability to write expressive and technically sound vocal music.
-In addition, you will have an opportunity to write for solo voice, voice and piano, or multiple voices.
+In addition, you will have an opportunity to choose whether to write for voice and piano, or multiple voices (choir), which fulfills the requirements for the Music Composition Degree Portfolio.

 Read More